tidesdb/tidesdb/doc/05-internals/life-of-a-read.md

 **The set of memtables must not appear to shrink.** Rotation enqueues the sealed memtable before swapping the active slot, so at worst a reader sees it twice, never zero times.
-A reader that walks the active slot and the queue non-atomically can still observe the set move under it — there is a visible-change counter for exactly this, and the read re-snapshots and retries rather than reporting a false absence.
+A reader that walks the active slot and the queue non-atomically can still observe the set move under it — there is a visible-change counter for exactly this, read before the walk and again on a miss.
+A miss whose boundary moved underneath it is re-snapshotted and read again rather than handed
+back: the race is the engine's own doing and clears in the time an enqueue and an exchange take, so a caller told to ask again has no lever the read does not already have.
+Only a miss that keeps racing across several rounds reports busy, and never an absence that was never true.

 Within one memtable the skip list holds a version chain per key.
 The read takes the newest version at or below the snapshot ceiling. **A memtable version may hold a reference rather than